 Even a handful of locally relevant links can have a big influence on organic visibility and the links don’t always need to have a huge authority.
 They just need to be trusted, relevant and local.
 If the links meet these criteria, then there’s also a good chance that they’ll pass on valuable traffic too.

-Link acquisition is notoriously difficult, which is why it’s vital to have a well-developed strategy and to be aware of the opportunities available.
-Below are eight ways (depending on your type of business) to secure those all-important local links.
+Local link building can be notoriously difficult, which is why it’s vital to have a well-developed Local SEO strategy and to be aware of the opportunities available.
+Below are eight ways (depending on your type of business) to help secure those all-important local links.

 1. Local citations